 School Resource Officers (SROs)

+Board May Authorize Police Department

+KRS 158.196 provides that the Board is authorized to establish a police department for the District, appoint police officers and other employees, prescribe distinctive uniforms for the police officers of the District, and designate and operate emergency vehicles.
+Police officers appointed shall take an appropriate oath of office in the form and manner consistent with the constitution of Kentucky.
+Police officers shall be granted with the protections provided in KRS 15.520 and shall be certified in accordance with KRS 15.380.3

+If the Board establishes a police department, the Superintendent/designee shall develop standard operating procedures governing the department.

 Training Requirements

 All School Resource Officers (SROs) with active SRO certification shall successfully complete forty (40) hours of annual in-service training that has been certified or recognized by the Kentucky Law Enforcement Council for SROs.
 Any SRO who fails to successfully complete training requirements within the specified time periods, including approved extensions, shall lose his/her SRO certification and shall no longer serve in the capacity of an SRO in a school.